novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-75.md

 "What are you talking about?"

 "It sounds like you plan to expand to other places besides Japan, but there's no benefit for me. 【Jungle】's overseas expansion, 【Guseong Electronics】's server development, etc...
 But what can I do with the hotel?
-No matter how I think, I only introduced my friend and did good for oppa."
+No matter how I think, I only introduced my friend and it bring good things for oppa."

 "Hey, you're investing too."

-"I have something to say about that. 【Jungle】 has 40%, oppa has 26%, even Son Joong-yi, who we met recently, has 25%, and I only have 9%.
+"I have something to say about that. 【Jungle】 has 40%, oppa has 26%, even Son Jung-yi, who we met recently, has 25%, and I only have 9%.
 So, Hyun-woo."

 "Yeah?"